kay-lambdadelta/fluxemu/readme.md

 # FluxEMU

-This is a prototype of a multisystem hardware emulator, designed for fast, portable, and convenient execution of ROM based hardware systems
+This is a prototype of a multisystem hardware emulator

 ## Dependencies